Pylons/pyramid/docs/quick_tutorial/hello_world.rst

 explanation:

 #. *Line 11*.
 The ``if __name__ == '__main__':`` is Python's way of
-   saying "Start here when running from the command line".
+   saying "Start here when running from the command line", rather than when this module is imported.

 #. *Lines 12-14*.
 Use Pyramid's :term:`configurator` to connect
    :term:`view` code to a particular URL :term:`route`.

 #. *Lines 6-7*.
 Implement the view code that generates the
    :term:`response`.